JuliaGuanzon/financial_database/README.md

 **Optimize Data Access**

-In this section, we test our access to the data and test two ways of pulling data we need using SQL.
+In this section, we test how we can access the data and test two ways of pulling data we need using SQL.

 The first test is to access the closing prices for PYPL that are greater than 200.
 ![image](https://user-images.githubusercontent.com/84649228/128934402-18532bf1-b348-4a4b-b67f-e5de4d542503.png)